krilor/gossh/README.md

 ### Rules

 The base building block of the declarative mindset baked into this experiment is the notion of a [Rule](gossh.go).
-A rule is an interface with two functions, _Check_ and _Ensure_, that does what it sounds like. _Check_ checks the state, _Ensure_ ensures the state.
+A rule is an interface with a single _Ensure_ function.
+Ensure does what it sounds like: _Ensure_ ensures the rule is adhered to on the target.

+Ensuring is a two-step process - _check_ and _change_.
+Change is only done if check is not ok.

-An example of such a rule is [apt.Package](rules/x/apt/apt.go). _Check_ verifies if the apt package is installed or not, and _Ensure_ (un)installs the package.
-Both _Check_ and _Ensure_ are dependent on the declared PackageStatus (installed or not installed) and package name.
+An example of a rule is [apt.Package](rules/x/apt/apt.go). _Check_ verifies if the apt package is installed or not, and _change_ (un)installs the package.

 Rules are made up of imperative code/logic, other declarative rules or a combination of both.
-Rules can be nested infinately.
+Rules can be nested infinitely.

-`Rules` are _applied_ to `Targets`, and the hirerachy of calls are surfaced using `Trace`
+`Rules` are _applied_ to `Targets`.

 Implemented/example rules (just to show some ideas):